Model Preserving Compression for Neural Networks: Interpolative decompositions

 \section{Interpolative decompositions}

 Our pruning strategy relies on a structured low-rank approximation known as an interpolative decomposition (ID).
 Classically, the Singular Value Decomposition (SVD) (see, e.g.,~\cite{GVL}) provides an optimal low-rank approximation.
-However, because we consider matrices that include the non-linear activation function the SVD cannot be directly used to either subselect neurons or generate new ones (since it is unclear how to propagate singular vectors backwards through the non-linearity).
+However, because we consider matrices that include the non-linear activation function the SVD cannot be directly used to either subselect neurons or generate new ones (since it is unclear how to propagate singular vectors ``backwards'' through the non-linearity).
 In contrast, an ID constructs a structured low-rank approximation of a matrix $A$ where the basis used for the approximation is constrained to be a subset of the columns of $A$.
-For a matrix $A\in\R^{n\times m}$ we let $A_{\mathcal{J},\I}$ denote a sub-selection of the matrix $A$ using sets $\mathcal{J}\subset [n]$ to denote the selected rows and $\I\subset [m]$ to denote the selected columns; $:$ denotes a selection of all rows or columns.\footnote{Generally, we use standard linear algebra notation and provide a detailed description in the supplement. }
+For a matrix $A\in\R^{n\times m}$ we let $A_{\mathcal{J},\I}$ denote a sub-selection of the matrix $A$ using sets $\mathcal{J}\subset [n]$ to denote the selected rows and $\I\subset [m]$ to denote the selected columns; $:$ denotes a selection of all rows or columns.